Talking about things that matter deeply is a powerful way to communicate their meaning and extract lessons to help others learn from it.

 The film documents the government’s shifting role in delivering important services including emergency home repair, youth recreation, and homeless contracts out to City residents.
 Our video team interviewed city residents of all ages, as well as city and community agency officials, about the purpose and results of the initiative.
 This experience led us to seek out new projects where we could bring our complementary skills and knowledge to bear.
 Our purpose is to give voice to many people, with varied perspectives, to flesh out the picture of a project or initiative.

-Judy and Quenton have a unique vision: grounding our story in the experiences of patients and practitioners.
+Judy and Quenton had a unique vision: grounding our story in the experiences of patients and practitioners.

-As we work to integrate Physical Therapy into Trans/gender-diverse health care, Judy and Quenton have been there to capture the voices of patients, instructors, students, and providers.
-The video team's talent and vision is essential to our effort to share our insights widely and professionally. "
+As we have worked to integrate Physical Therapy into Trans/gender-diverse health care, Judy and Quenton were there to capture the voices of patients, instructors, students, and providers.
+The video team's talent and vision have been essential to our effort to share our insights widely and professionally. "

 – Holly Herman, DPT

-In 2018, we collaborated on a film that highlighted a specialized course for Physical Therapists, providing them with skills and insight to improve health and wellness outcomes for transgender patients.
+In 2018, Quenton and I collaborated on a film that highlighted a specialized course for Physical Therapists, providing them with skills and insight to improve health and wellness outcomes for transgender patients.
 Here again, the team drew on many voices – participants, instructors, and course originators – to bring to life this complex and meaningful work.

 New Orleans, Louisiana

 In 2015, I prepared a report in a Cloudburst collaboration with the US Department of Housing and Urban Development entitled Ending Veteran Homelessness in New Orleans: Lessons from a City that Reached the National Goal a Year Early.
 The report describes how the City of New Orleans and its community partners reached "functional zero" for veteran homelessness a year before the national goal.

 Guidance and Best Practices for Program Administrators